edelans/aoc2018/readme.md

     a
     ['help', 'copyright', 'credits', 'license', 'XYZ']

+The assignment just copies the reference to the list, not the actual list, so both `a` and `b` refer to the same list after the assignment.

-From [python official FAQ](https://docs.python.org/3/faq/programming.html#why-did-changing-list-y-also-change-list-x), there are 2 factores that produce this result :
+From [python official FAQ](https://docs.python.org/3/faq/programming.html#why-did-changing-list-y-also-change-list-x), there are 2 factors that produce this result :

 1. Variables are simply names that refer to objects.
-Doing y = x doesn’t create a copy of the list – it creates a new variable y that refers to the same object x refers to.
-This means that there is only one object (the list), and both x and y refer to it.
+Doing `y = x` doesn’t create a copy of the list – it creates a new variable y that refers to the same object `x` refers to.
+This means that there is only one object (the list), and both `x` and `y` refer to it.
 2. Lists are mutable, which means that you can change their content.

-If we instead assign an immutable object to x:
+If we instead assign an immutable object to `x`:

     >>> x = 5  # ints are immutable